enricoferraiolo/tetris_arduino/README.md

 Clone the repository to your local machine.
 Then open the project in your IDE and inject the code into your Arduino board.

 ### Simulator
 In VSCode, install the PlatformIO extension and the Wokwi extension.
-The PlatformIO extension is used to build the project and the Wokwi extension is used to simulate the project.\\
+The PlatformIO extension is used to build the project and the Wokwi extension is used to simulate the project.
 Using the PlatformIO extension, pick the directory of this project as the project directory.
+Type `f1` then type `PlatformIO: Build` to build the project.
 This will create a `.pio` folder in the root directory of the project.
 This folder contains all the files needed to build the project.
-Type `f1` then type `PlateformIO: Build` to build the project.
 - `diagram.json` file is used to simulate the project in Wokwi.
 This file contains the schematic of the project.
 - `wokwi.toml` file is used to configure the Wokwi simulator.
 This file contains the configuration of the project.